quay/clair/.github/ISSUE_TEMPLATE.md

 <!--

-Project discussion and other meta topics should be discussed on the mailing list.
+Project discussion and other meta topics should be discussed on the mailing list or in the discussions section.

 GitHub issues are ONLY for bugs and features for the Clair API.
 Please first create an issue on your client's repository before opening one here.